Transport in Rwanda: Your Complete Guide

 2. Motos (Motorcycle Taxis)

-Not ideal for long-distance travel
+❌ Not ideal for long distances

 3. Long-Distance Buses (Express)